The Six-Month Mythos

 What Is The Six-Month Presumption?

 The six-month presumption is established by regulation.
-You would think it says something simple like: if you spend no more than six months in California during any calendar year, you’re not a resident.
+You would think it would say something simple like: if you spend no more than six months in California during any calendar year, you’re not a resident.
 That’s the popular online version.
-And frankly it’s the version many auditors for the Franchise Tax Board (California’s tax authority) seem to have in mind.
+And frankly it’s the version many auditors for the Franchise Tax Board (California’s tax enforcement agency) seem to have in mind.
 But that’s not the legal rule.

 Rather, the rule has various qualifiers: if a taxpayer spends an aggregate of six months or less in California during the year, and is domiciled in another state, and has a permanent abode in the domicile state, and does nothing while in California other than what a tourist, visitor, or guest would do, then there is a rebuttable presumption of nonresidency.
 What would a tourist, visitor or guest do?
 According to the regulations, nothing much more than owning a vacation home, having a local bank account for local personal expenses, and belonging to a “social club” (read “a country club”).